GUIDED SKI & SPLITBOARD EXPEDITION

 Participants must be advanced to expert level skiers or snowboarders.
 Participation does not require formal avalanche safety certification nor ski mountaineering experience.
 Previous winter camping experience is preferred.

 Splitboards are required for snowboarders.
-All participants must provide personal touring gear (including ski/splitboard crampons) and avalanche safety tools (transceiver, probe, shovel).
+Participants must provide personal touring equipment (including ski/splitboard crampons) and avalanche safety tools (transceiver, probe, shovel).
 Winter camping equipment such as sleeping bag and insulated pad will also be necessary.
 We will distribute a mandatory gear list closer to the expedition start date.